Decorating Tall Walls: 8 Smart Ways to Style High Ceilings

 5. Murals & Wallpaper

-Adding wallpaper or paint elements to the upper half of the wall is yet another way to draw the eye up.
+Adding wallpaper or paint details to the upper portion of the wall is another great way to draw the eye upward.

 French wall mural depicting a green garden on living room walls